Teaching Machine Learning Fundamentals with LEGO Robotics: Discussion

 \subsection{Motivation and Career Interest}

-The increase in AI career interest (from 5 to 8 participants) and universal post-course interest in technology and science suggest the workshop successfully sparked curiosity about machine learning and related fields.
-The high motivation scores (E1: M = 3.92, E2: M = 3.69) indicate that participants recognized both the intrinsic interest and practical value of machine learning skills, which may support sustained engagement beyond the workshop.
+The increase in AI career interest (from 5 to 8 participants) and universal post-course interest in technology and science suggest the workshop was associated with increased curiosity about machine learning and related fields.
+The high motivation scores (E1: M = 3.92, E2: M = 3.69) indicate that participants perceived both the intrinsic interest and practical value of machine learning skills, which may support sustained engagement beyond the workshop.